A surfing wipeout is something you’ll have to get used to when you take up this sport.

 The surf is unpredictable.
 Sometimes, if Mother Nature throws a big wave your way, the only way to survive is to bail.

 Some of the other terms to familiarize yourself with include:

 Over the Falls

 A bad wipeout that occurs when the surfer gets sucked to the top of the wave and falls from the lip.
 There is a high chance that they will hit the reef or ocean floor, in which case they could suffer from a serious injury.

 When the lip of a wave smashes into a surfer, cutting through them like an axe or drill.

-When the nose of the board dips underneath the water on the steep part of the wave, greatly increasing the risk of a wipeout.
+When the nose of the surfboard dips underneath the water on the steep part of the wave, greatly increasing the risk of a wipeout.

-A surfer “spins out” when they turn too sharply on the wave and the board slides out from underneath them.
+A surfer “spins out” when they turn too sharply on the wave and the surfboard slides out from underneath them.